LukasC0D/php_orm/readme.md

 ```sh
 git clone https://github.com/LukasC0D/php_orm.git
 ```
 - Open cloned repository with VS Code.
-Optional but not necessary.
-You can already.
+- Install composer (installation instructions: [Composer](https://getcomposer.org/download)).
+- if composer is installed locally in console type: php 'path to composer.phar file'/composer.phar install.
+- if composer is installed on your system globally in console type: composer install.
 - Run XAMPP.
 In the C drive run (C:/xampp/xampp-control.exe) and start the Apache server.
 - If the Apache server strated successfully open Your browser.
 - In Your browser on the searchbar type in: